Using Monotonicity Restrictions to Identify Models with Partially Latent Covariates: Concluding Remarks

-\section{{ {} }Concluding Remarks}
+\section{{ {}{} }Concluding Remarks}

 We have developed a new method for identifying econometric models with partially latent covariates.
 We have shown that a broad class of econometric models that play a large role in industrial organization and labor economics can be non-parametrically identified if the partially latent covariates are monotonic functions of a common shock.
 Examples that fall into this class of models are production and skill formation functions.
 The partially latent data structure arises quite naturally in these settings if we employ an ``input-based sampling'' strategy, i.e. if the sampling unit is one of multiple labor input factors.
 It is plausible that the sampling unit will only have incomplete information about the other labor inputs that affect output.
 Our proofs of identification are constructive and imply a sequential, two-step semi-parametric estimation strategy.
 We have discussed the key problems encountered in estimation, characterized rate of convergence, and the asymptotic distribution of our estimators.

-We also presented two applications of our technique.
-Our first application focuses on estimating team production functions.
+Our application focuses on estimating team production functions.
 Using a national survey of pharmacists, we have found some convincing evidence that chains have different technologies than independently operated pharmacies.
-In particular, managers appear to be more productive in chains.
-Our second application focuses on the estimation of skill formation functions, which play a large role in labor and family economics.
-We have shown that our matched TSLS estimator produces similar results to the feasible TSLS estimator in a sample of children in married households, where both parental inputs are observed.
-We have also considered a sample of children from divorced households where father's inputs must be imputed.
-We find that the inputs of divorced fathers into the skill formation function of their children is negligible.

-There is substantial scope for future research in areas other than the two applications that we provided above.
-At the heart of the applications discussed thus far is the relationship between multiple inputs that are combined to produce a single output.
-It is easy to imagine questions that ask about relationships that fit this structure and that do not fall into the frameworks we have considered thus far.
+In particular, managers appear to be to have higher marginal products in chains.